d03n3rfr1tz3/hass-divoom/README.md

 ### Legacy: Notify Service

 Before the actions existed, everything went through a notify service named after your device.
-That way still works and is not going away, so existing automations and scripts keep running unchanged.
+That way still works as long as Home Assistant supports legacy notify services, so existing automations and scripts keep running unchanged.
+It is only marked deprecated as a precaution, because Home Assistant is phasing legacy notify services out.
+Should Home Assistant ever remove them, this integration will follow.
 It is also the only way to control a device from the [Manual Configuration](#manual-configuration), because such a device has no config entry to pick.

 The parameters are the same ones documented for each mode above, only the wrapping differs: the